chef/chef-vault-testfixtures/README.md

 is also available that uses the same data to populate vaults during Test Kitchen integration runs.

+## DEPENDENCIES

+It may seem strange that chef isn't a runtime dependency of this gem.
+This is due to idiosyncracies in the way that old versions of rubygems (such as those that ship with chef-client prior to 11.18.0) process dependencies.

+If we include chef as a dependency, even with a relaxed requirement like '>= 11.0', rubygems v1.8.x will still try to pull in chef-12.0.3, even if the --conservative switch is used.
+This in turn pulls in Ohai 8.1.x, which doesn't work under Ruby 1.9.3 (which is what chef-client 11 embeds).

+rubygems v2.x.x do not suffer from this problem.
+The net takeaway is that attempting to install this gem on a system that does not have chef installed will fail.
+I expect the instances of people trying to do this to be small.

 ## AUTHOR

 James FitzGibbon - james.i.fitzgibbon@nordstrom.com - @jf647